timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

 ## Show transaction volumes in a candlestick plot

-In addition to querying the transaction price of each stock, you can look at the traded volumes of the stock.
-This shows you how much people are trading a stock in a specified period.
+In addition to looking at the price changes for each stock, you can look at its traded volumes.
+This shows you how much the stock is being traded during the bucket interval.

 The `stock_real_time` hypertable contains a column with the daily cumulative traded volume.
 You can use this to calculate the volume of data for each bucket.